leo/electron-next/readme.md

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device
 2. Link the package to the global module directory: `npm link`
-3. Within the module you want to test your local development instance of the package, just link it to the dependencies: `npm link electron-next`.
-Instead of the default one from npm, node will now use your clone of the package!
+3. Within the electron app of your choice, link it to the dependencies: `npm link electron-next`.
+Instead of the default one from npm, it will now use your local clone of the package!

 ## Author